msoni6620/Django-Authentication-Admin-Access-Project/README.md

 ## Demo

-You can view the live demo or visit the deployed version of the project at GitHub Pages.
+You can view the working of my video- ## working.mp4.

 ## Summary